-Welcome to my first blog post as N J Simmonds for my brand new author website, the home of The Path Keeper series published by Accent Press.
+Welcome to my first blog post as N J Simmonds for my brand new author website.
 So seeing as you’re reading all about me, I thought it was fitting to begin my blog journey by dispelling the biggest of writing myths.

 To be a good writer you need to be modest.